Frequently Asked Questions

 Until this year, Brown’s last major housing project was the Vartan Gregorian Quad constructed in 1991.
 Though the University has added hundreds of beds since that time, there has not been a new, single-purpose residence hall built in three decades.
 A housing study completed in 2018 identified the need for more than 400 new beds on campus to meet Brown’s housing requirements for the undergraduate population and to offset the impact on local neighborhoods.

-Through the approximately 353 beds in this project and the 162 recently added in the combined Health and Wellness Center and residence hall project further north on Brook Street, Brown is adding more than 500 beds in total, addressing undergraduate enrollment growth of approximately 500 students over the last decade and significantly reducing demand for off-campus housing.
+Through the approximately 353 beds in this project and the 162 recently added in Sternlicht Commons, a residence hall attached to the new Health and Wellness Center further north on Brook Street, Brown is adding more than 500 beds in total, addressing undergraduate enrollment growth of approximately 500 students over the last decade and significantly reducing demand for off-campus housing.
 Together, the two projects will reduce the number of Brown undergraduates living off campus by approximately 30% — and with no plans for significant undergraduate enrollment increases on campus, completion of these projects will mean that Brown will house approximately 80% of undergraduates on campus.

-Between the recently completed health and wellness center and residence hall and the planned Brook Street residence hall project, Brown will have exceeded its new bed target for undergraduate housing inventory.
+Between the recently completed Sternlicht Commons residence hall and the planned Brook Street residence hall project, Brown will have exceeded its new bed target for undergraduate housing inventory.
 There is no currently planned growth in undergraduate housing beyond these housing projects.

 Any foreseeable growth in Brown’s undergraduate population would focus on doing so without substantially increasing the number of undergraduates studying in-person in Providence.
 For example, a committee recommended recently that Brown explore potential growth through “careful enrollment management and increased participation in study away/experiential learning opportunities” — measures that could increase to a small degree overall undergraduate enrollment, but without growth in the number of students in Providence in any given semester.